micmejia/bible-dump/AMPC/Revelation/Rev 20.md

-Then death and Hades ([^d]the state of death or disembodied existence) were thrown into the lake of fire.
+Then death and Hades (the state of death or disembodied existence) were thrown into the lake of fire.
 This is the second death, the lake of fire.